Schuylkill River: Pre-settlement

 The mighty Susquehannock confederation claimed the area along the Schuylkill as a hunting ground, as they did to the lands down along the Chesapeake Bay to the left bank Potomac River across from the Powhatan Confederacy when traders first stopped in the Delaware River and settlers arrived in the first decade of the 1600s.
-With ample tributary streams, the Schuylkill was ground zero during the early years of the Beaver Wars, during which the Lenape tribe became tributary to the victorious Susquehannocks.
+With ample tributary streams, the Schuylkill was a key site in the early years of the Beaver Wars, during which the Lenape tribe became tributary to the victorious Susquehannocks.
 The Susquehannocks were an Iroquoian people also often in contention with their relatives: the Erie people west and northwest through the gaps of the Allegheny in eastern Ohio and northwestern Pennsylvania between the upper Allegheny River and Lake Erie and the Five Nations of the Iroquois, another Amerindian confederation eastwards from the right bank of the Genesee River through the Finger Lakes region of Upstate New York down the St. Lawrence River.

 The Lenape had settlements on the river, including Nittabakonck ("place where heroes reside"), a village on the east bank just south of the confluence of Wissahickon Creek, and the Passyunk site, on the west bank where the Schuylkill meets the Delaware River.

 18th century

 American patriot paper maker Frederick Bicking owned a fishery on the river prior to the American Revolution, and Thomas Paine tried in vain to interest the citizens in funding an iron bridge over this river, before abandoning "pontifical works" on account of the French Revolution.
-The Hessian Camp, which held POWs during the American Revolution was located on the banks of the Schuylkill outside Reading, for multiple years, until it was relocated to a larger site on Mt.
+The Hessian Camp, which held POWs during the American Revolution, was located on the banks of the Schuylkill outside Reading for multiple years until it was relocated to a larger site on Mt.
 Penn.